patofloyd/garage_nodeMongo/README.md

 This was a back-end project using nodeJS (express) and mongoDB (mongoose).
-The project was done by me and 4 classmates in school.
+The project was done in collaboration with 4 classmates in school.

 This is the orginal repository "https://github.com/webcrunch/bilverkstad"